BAOTOU

 operated on China National

 Railways.
-However around Baotou
+However around

-there was still a suburban steam
+Baotou there was still a suburban

-service which operated in early
+steam service which operated in

-morning and late afternoon.
-This
+early morning and late

-made photography almost
+photography almost impossible in

-impossible in December but at first
+December but at first light

-light QJ6248 can just be seen
+QJ6248 can just be seen crossing

-crossing the thickly frozen Yellow
+the thickly frozen Yellow River

-River with a passenger train
+with a passenger train

 31 December 1998